 Pet rabbits rely on you to provide them with a balanced, highly nutritious diet.
 While their diet will always be primarily made up of fresh hay and filtered water, daily servings of vegetables will round out your rabbit’s vitamin and mineral intake.

-It’s no secret that rabbits love variety, as well!
-Curious eaters, they’re often keen to try new things.
+It’s no secret that rabbits love variety!
+As curious eaters, they’re often keen to try new things.
 But can rabbits eat radishes?
+Yes they can, just not all the time.

-In today’s article, we’ll be answering that question as well as looking at whether radish greens are healthy for rabbits, too.
+In today’s article, we take a deep dive into that question as well as looking at whether radish greens are healthy.
 By the end of this short guide, you’ll know everything you need to determine whether radishes are a good addition to your rabbit’s diet.
 Read on for helpful hints and feeding guidelines, as well!

 Yes!
 Rabbits Can Eat Radishes… But Not All the Time